 The growth of the Internet, social media, review sites and online forums has had a fundamental impact on organisations across the world.
 The systems we use to run our businesses have allowed us to make processes more efficient, saving us time, money and resources.
 However, an increasing reliance on electronic media has exposed companies to a new range of online issues – from IT risk to reputational damage.

-Companies are realising that online reputation is an important asset and one that needs protecting.
+Companies are realizing that online reputation is an important asset and one that needs protecting.
 According to ‘The Reputation Report’ – a survey commissioned by Igniyte, which looked at how much emphasis businesses in the UK place on online reputation – an overwhelming 88% of respondents believe that having a positive web presence is important to the people who use their services.

 Of the 500 business owners and higher decision makers surveyed, more than half said their businesses had been adversely affected by negative content online.
 Content posted by competitors was identified as the most common cause for concern, followed by malicious postings from disgruntled former employees.
 Bad reviews, unhappy employees and negative media coverage were also found to be commonplace issues faced by businesses today.